Vought F7U Cutlass: Design

-The design featured broad chord, low aspect ratio swept wings, with twin wing-mounted tail fins either side of a short fuselage.
-The cockpit was situated well forward to provide good visibility for the pilot during aircraft carrier approaches.
-The design was given the company type number of V-346 and then the official designation of "F7U" when it was announced the winner of the competition.
+The Vought F7U Cutlass was a carrier-based jet fighter and fighter-bomber.
+It featured broad chord, low aspect ratio swept wings, with twin wing-mounted tail fins either side of a short fuselage.
+There were no flaps.
+The cockpit, which was pressurized, was situated well forward to provide good visibility for the pilot during aircraft carrier approaches.
+The pilot was provisioned with an ejector seat.
+Common nicknames for the F7U amongst naval aviators included the "Gutless Cutlass", the "Ensign Eliminator" and, in kinder moments, the "Praying Mantis".